HES-Informatica/ShowTheDocs/getting_started.md

     "author":"Your Name",
-    "logo": "https://place-hold.it/200x100?text=ShowTheDocs", // absolute path to your logo "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button "searchplaceholder": "Find me :)", // the placeholder text used for searchbox on top navbar.
+    "logo": "https://place-hold.it/200x100?text=ShowTheDocs", // absolute path to your logo "downloadbutton": "http://github.com/zonaro/ShowTheDocs", //ommit if you want to hide download button "printbutton": "Printe Me ;)", //ommit if you want to hide print button.
+    "searchplaceholder": "Find me :)", // the placeholder text used for searchbox on top navbar.
 Default is "search" "datelabel": "Updated", // the text used before any article date.
 Default is empty "infolabel": "Info", // the text used as label on any info alert.
 Default is "Info"